EldadArussi/EldadArussi-Eldad-Arussi-26-10-2020/README.md

+# Concepts Included

+  * Page Object pattern
+  * Page Factory
+  * Dependency injection
+  * Common web page interaction methods

+# Tools
+  * Maven
+  * TestNG
+  * Selenium Webdriver

+# Requirements
+In order to use this project you have to install the following locally:

+  * Selenium 4
+  * Java 1.8
+  * Maven 3
+  * Chrome and Chromedriver (UI tests use Chrome by default, can be changed in config)

 # Test Scenario 1: Check the Sticky Contact Us functionality
   * Submit with valid details
   * Submit with an empty name field